rzvxa/mvim/README.md

 ## What is it?
 It's a layer on top of vim for making managing and having multiple vimrc files easier.
-You will create a new vim configuration using mvim --new config_name and it will create it's vimrc and vim directory inside of .mvim directory than you can launch vim with your config file using mvim config_name or running gvim using mvim config_name -g.
+You will create a new vim configuration using `mvim --new config_name` and it will create it's vimrc and vim directory inside of .mvim directory than you can launch vim with your config file using `mvim config_name` or running gvim using `mvim config_name -g`.

-You can list all of your configs using "mvim ls".
+You can list all of your configs using `mvim ls`.
-For removing a config use this "mvim --remove config_name".
+For removing a config use this `mvim --remove config_name`.

 ## What it can do?
 With mvim you can have and manage more than a single vimrc / gvimrc / .vim directory.